-- iv.
-Booth personnel resources have significant and positive impact on to achieve non sales goals, on trade exhibitions - v.
-Managerial capabilities has significant and positive impact on achieve sales goals on trade exhibitions. - vi.
-Managerial capabilities has significant and positive impact on achieve non sales goals, on trade exhibitions. - vii.
-Customer- linking capability have significant and positive impact on achieve sales goals on trade exhibitions. - viii.
-Customer- linking capability have significant and positive impact on achieve non sales goals, on trade exhibitions. - ix.
-Partnering capabilities have significant and positive impact on achieve sales goals on trade exhibitions. - x.
+iii.
+Booth personnel resources have significant and positive impact on to achieve sales goals on trade exhibitions. iv.
+Booth personnel resources have significant and positive impact on to achieve non sales goals, on trade exhibitions v.
+Managerial capabilities has significant and positive impact on achieve sales goals on trade exhibitions. vii.
+Managerial capabilities has significant and positive impact on achieve non sales goals, on trade exhibitions. viii.
+Customer-linking capability have significant and positive impact on achieve sales goals on trade exhibitions. viii.
+Customer-linking capabilities have significant and positive impact on achieve non sales goals, on trade exhibitions. ix.
+Partnering capabilities have significant and positive impact on achieve sales goals on trade exhibitions. x.
 Partnering capabilities have significant and positive impact on achieve non sales goals, on trade exhibitions.

-V. Research Methodology
+16 Research Methodology

 The study in term of purpose is applied and in term of data collection is descriptive - and the correlation.
 The population of companies manufacturing their products to the trade exhibition offered Bushehr from spring to winter 2014.
 The number of these companies totaling 180 companies.
-The population for this study due to limited sample size of table Grace Morgan was used.
+The population for this study due to limited sample size of table ??race Morgan was used.
 To determine the size of the target population of 180 companies, based on a sample size of 120 is considered the table.
 After the distribution of the sample of 150 questionnaires, 143 questionnaires were returned, of which 18 questionnaire due to incomplete data entry, were excluded from the analysis finally, 125 questionnaires were analyzed.
 The simple random sampling method was used.
-Data for this study was a guestionnaire.
-Our guestionnaire, through theoretical and experimental background research topic using a questionnaire, a number of researchers in their study and scope of the study were used, was designed.
+Data for this study was a questionnaire.
+Our questionnaire, through theoretical and experimental background research topic using a questionnaire, a number of researchers in their study and scope of the study were used, was designed.
 The questionnaire had 30 questions.
 To determine the validity (validity) of the questionnaire survey method was used to formal credit.
 For this purpose, a questionnaire was designed to provide a number of professors and experts in management and marketing executives and industry experts and producers participating in the exhibition and each of them was asked to express their opinion about the validity states.
 After collecting the comments, the final questionnaire was designed.
 To assess the reliability of the study, the most common method of evaluating the reliability or internal consistency, Cronbach's alpha was used.
 Cronbach's alpha coefficient for the whole questionnaire of this study was 83%, which is a good factor and suggests that there is an appropriate level of reliability.
-The results of Cronbach's alpha reliability are shown in Table 1 below.
+The results of Cronbach's alpha reliability are shown in Table ?? below.